What’s One Way Working Moms Can Be Happier at Work?

 Since the article was about things NOT to say to a working mom, I started to think about the positive statements that are said to me, as a working Mom.
 One of the first things that popped into my head was, “You are so lucky to work for a company that lets you bring kids to work!”

-Shout-out to TOK because it’s true, I do feel like I am lucky to work here.
+Shout-out to Ubiquity because it’s true.
 Sure there are many reasons, but one of them is because we foster a culture that is accommodating to working parents, both in the flexibility to work off-site, but also to bring our children to work.
 It’s a win-win for both sides, really.
 During school vacations, I don’t have to worry about finding daycare, and they don’t have to worry about me missing work or having diminishing productivity.
 If my child is sick, I can stay home and take care of him and still get my work done.
-And now that I am losing my Friday day care and I have a few months before D starts school full-time, I can alter my schedule between working at home and bringing him with me to the office.
+And now that I am losing my Friday daycare and I have a few months before “D” starts school full-time, I can alter my schedule between working at home and bringing him with me to the office.